 Students must be scheduled at the school or in an appropriate course by the start day of the assessment-relevant test term.
-Students must also be in attendance at least 85% of the days during a test term.
+Students must also be in attendance at least 85 percent of instructional days during a test term.
 Absences, withdrawals, or transfers to another campus result in "absences."
 (See Appendix A for test-specific attendance requirements.)